 CRCD Real Estate – CRCD Partners, LLC “Changing Lives, One Home at a Time”

-In 2007 CRCD began collaborating with partners to develop affordable and permanent supportive housing with on-site support services for transition-age youth, families and Veterans experiencing homeless, and other low-income residents.
-We currently own and operate 9 developments which represent a combined investment of $125 million in South LA housing and real estate, including 370 units of affordable and permanent supportive housing, a commercial space for our social enterprise, and a drop-in center for homeless youth, Ruth’s Place.
+In 2007 CRCD began collaborating with partners to develop affordable and permanent supportive housing with on-site support services for transition-age youth, families, Veterans experiencing homelessness, and other low-income residents.
+We currently own and operate 9 developments with 463 units of affordable and permanent supportive housing with another 1,300+ in development.
+These units represent a combined investment of $350 million in South LA housing and real estate, with another $711 million in predevelopment.
+CRCD also operates a commercial space for our social enterprise, and a drop-in center for homeless youth, Ruth’s Place.

 Many of our real estate projects also provide job skill and leadership development opportunities for young people in CRCD’s youth programs.
 Some of our program graduates now live in affordable units that they helped to rehabilitate.
 Interweaving services, neighborhood-level economic development, and affordable housing with strong partnerships is how CRCD keeps “Changing lives and Building Neighborhoods Responsbily.”